chimpwizards-wand/spell-model/README.md

 # Wand

-A extendable cli for managing multi-repo application.
+An extendable cli for developers who work with multi-repo application.

 ## About

 WAND is an extendable cli which is compose for a set of out-of-the-box plugins (aka: spells)  to speed-up the developers working with multi components/microservices applications.

-WAND is concentrated to facilitate the developers burden while working with multiples repositories for an application, WAND opinion is to work with multiples repos and discourage the use of monorepos.
+WAND is concentrated to facilitate the developers burden while working with multiples repositories for an application

+>Our opinion
+We discourage the use of monorepos and prefer independent repositories per component.

 ## Get started